blockchain-institute-of-technology/FixedSupplyBasicERC20/README.md

 };
 ```

-We must modidify our package.json file to let the truffle framework know what scripts to run
+We must modify our package.json file to let the truffle framework know what scripts to run

 ```sh
 {